Paphos: Foundation myth

 In the founding myth, the town's name is linked to the goddess Aphrodite, as the eponymous Paphos was the son (or, in Ovid, daughter) of Pygmalion whose ivory cult image of Aphrodite was brought to life by the goddess as "milk-white" Galatea.

 The author of Bibliotheke gives the genealogy.
 Pygmalion was so devoted to the cult of Aphrodite that he took the statue to his palace and kept it on his couch.
 The daimon of the goddess entered into the statue, and the living Galatea bore Pygmalion a son, Paphos, and a daughter, Metharme.
 Cinyras, debated as to if he is the son of Paphos or Metharme's suitor, founded the city under Aphrodite's patronage and built the great temple to the goddess there.
 According to another legend preserved by Strabo (xi. p.
-505), it was founded by the Amazons.
+505), it was founded by the Agapenor, a hero of the Trojan wars.